 - What if there’s a storm the weekend of the event?
 We are indeed running on a mountain pass right before winter which could mean wild weather.
 We will keep a close eye on the weather a few weeks before the event and if it looks like snow is in the forecast, we will make a final decision on Thursday, October 6th.
 There will be a fun plan B in place (which will be communicated at least a week before the event).
-Other options are to rollover your registration to 2023 will only happen if the event is cancelled.
+UPDATE – Option to rollover your registration to 2023 will only happen if the event is cancelled.
 If the plan B options is put in place, we will not rollover registration due to expense of putting on the event.
 Either way, it’s going to be a fun weekend!

 - What if the race is cancelled due to snow, ice, another crazy pandemic, poor air quality (anything above 150 AQI)?
 We will offer rollovers for 2023 or 50% refund pending recouping costs of permit and insurance.

 - Are there any refunds in general?
 Yes: